Christian

 Set Goals!

 Readers want to be inspired and they want to read something that they can apply to their life.
-Some ideas that might add a little inspiration are a personal story, an anecdote from someone else’s life, or a quotation by a famous person.
-We are inspired by other people’s achievements and the trials they have overcome.
+Some ideas that might add a little inspiration are a personal story, an anecdote from someone else’s life, or a quotation from a famous person.
+We are inspired by other people’s achievements and how they have overcome the trials in their lives.

 3. Develop a relationship with other bloggers.